eddie-jimenez/IntunePolicyChangeReport/README.md

 1. Create or use an existing Azure Automation Account.
 2. Enable the **System-Assigned Managed Identity** on the Automation Account.
-3. Assign Graph permissions (see Prerequisites) to the managed identity in Entra ID / Azure AD.
+3. Assign Graph permissions (GrantPermissions.ps1) to the managed identity in Entra ID / Azure AD.
-4. Add a new **PowerShell runbook** and paste the script.
+5. Add a new **PowerShell runbook** and paste the script.
 Publish it.
-5. Update default recipients and sender mailbox inside the script (see Configuration).
+6. Update default recipients and sender mailbox inside the script (see Configuration).
-6. Add a schedule (e.g. "monthly, last day at 11:55 AM ET") to trigger the runbook.
+7. Add a schedule (e.g. "monthly, last day at 11:55 AM ET") to trigger the runbook.

 ---